 - 1. The vehicle must be on level ground.

 - 2. The engine should be running at curb idle speed for a minimum of 60 seconds.

-- 3. Fully apply parking brake.
+- 3. Fully apply the parking brake.

-- 4. Place the gear selector lever momentarily in each gear position ending with the lever in PARK.
+- 4. Place the shift lever momentarily into each gear position, ending with the shift lever in PARK.
 Wipe the area around the dipstick clean to eliminate the possibility of dirt entering the transaxle. - 5.
 Remove the dipstick and determine if the fluid is hot or warm.
 Hot fluid is approximately 180°F (82°C), which is the normal operating temperature after the vehicle has been driven at least 15 miles (24 km).
-The fluid cannot be comfortably held between the finger tips.
+The fluid cannot be comfortably held between the fingertips.
 Cold is when the fluid is below 80°F (27°C). - 6.
 Wipe the dipstick clean and reinsert until seated.
-Remove dipstick and note reading. - a.
+Remove the dipstick and note reading. - a.
 If the fluid is hot, the reading should be in the crosshatched area marked "HOT" (between the upper two holes in the dipstick). - b.
 If the fluid is cold, the fluid level should be between the lower two holes in the area marked "COLD".

-If the fluid level indicates low, add sufficient fluid to bring to the proper level.
+If the fluid level indicates that it is low, add sufficient fluid to bring it to the proper level.